AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 [instrumentation/README.persistent_mode.md](../instrumentation/README.persistent_mode.md)
 for details.

-Basically if you do not fuzz a target in persistent mode then you are just doing it for a hobby and not professionally :-).
+Basically if you do not fuzz a target in persistent mode, then you are just doing it for a hobby and not professionally :-).

 ### g) libfuzzer fuzzer harnesses with LLVMFuzzerTestOneInput()